Frequently Asked Questions

 Remember that each rider sets their own fundraising goal, so you may want to consider choosing an amount even higher than our minimum!
 High goals help you and your supporters think big.
 You will be responsible for your minimum requirement, but will not be required to fill in the gaps if you run short of a high goal.

-Our team goal is $400,000 which brings the total raised by FCBA since 2008 to around $3.8 million — so we need everyone to come through if we hope to reach it!
+Our team goal is $500,000 which will bring the total raised by FCBA since 2008 to over $5 million — so we need everyone to come through if we hope to reach it!

 For help, check out our Fundraising Guide on the Tools for Riders page.